libdriver/w25qxx/misra/README.md

 ### Code

-LibDriver complies with deviated MISRA standards.Libdriver complies with all mandatory guidelines and most required guidelines, the deviations are shown in Table 1.
+LibDriver complies with deviated MISRA standards.
+LibDriver complies with all mandatory guidelines and most required guidelines, the deviations are shown in Table 1.

 <div align=center> Table 1.
 Guideline Deviations </div>